Roasted Cauliflower and Barley Pilaf

 - Preheat oven to 400 degrees.
 Toss cauliflower with half the olive oil and season with salt and black pepper.

-- While cauliflower and barley are cooking, heat butter and remaining olive oil in a skillet or saute pan.
+- While cauliflower and barley are cooking, heat the butter and remaining olive oil in a skillet or saute pan.

 - Add the onion and cook for 5-6 minutes.
 Add the carrot and garlic and continue cooking until the onion and carrot are softened, 4-5 more minutes.
-Stir in thyme, chicken broth, and vinegar.
-Keep warm.

 - When barley and cauliflower are cooked, add them to skillet with the onion and carrot.
 Add walnuts, adjust seasoning and serve immediately garnished with fresh parsley.

-Notes
+Recipe Notes

 Nutrition